Computer Science Classes at Shoreline Middle School

 If you do not have an Adobe Flash Player for the Mac, or Adobe Flash Player for Windows, then please download it now so that you can see the amazing iGames and animation sequences our students have created by using the links on the left.

-Be sure to use the link, posted here on the left column, to see the Technology Literacy Standards that are addressed in our Computer Classes.
+Be sure to use the link, posted here on the left column, to see the Common Core Computer Science Standards that are addressed in our Computer Classes.